 To Give a LinkedIn Recommendation:

-- Go to the person’s profile.
+- Go to your contact’s profile.

 - Click the “More” button to the right of their photo.

-- Select Recommend and follow the step-by-step process.
+- Select Recommend and follow the instructions.

-To Request a LinkedIn Recommendation for Yourself:
+To Request a LinkedIn Recommendation:

 - Consider contacting the person outside of LinkedIn first – via phone, email, etc. – to mention that you’ll be requesting a LinkedIn recommendation.
 This can give your request a more personalized feel and may increase the likelihood of a good response.

-- In LinkedIn, go to the your contact’s profile, click the “More” button to the right of their profile photo, and select “Request a recommendation.”
+- In LinkedIn, go to your contact’s profile, click the “More” button to the right of their profile photo, and select “Request a recommendation.”

 - Select the appropriate relationship and position from the drop-down menus.